h1ddenpr0cess20/tyumi/README.md

 - Themes include syntax highlighting for code blocks

 #### Conversation Management
-- All chats are auto-saved locally
+- All chats are auto-saved locally with IndexedDB
 - Access chat history via the History panel
-- Export conversations as text files
+- Export conversations as text files with optional reasoning content
 - Rename or delete conversations as needed
+- Audio messages are stored and managed locally
+- Database migration tools for upgrading from previous versions

 ## 🏗️ Architecture